The White Leaved Oak Tree

 Walking home was yet another long walk.
 Over three hours of walking down a countryside road among speeding cars, daffodils and cows.
 I arrived in the village of Guarlford where I am staying in the early evening, completely exhausted, but full of joy.

-Finding the White Leaved Oak was an adventure!
-And there is something about going on adventures, no matter how big or small, that kindles my inner wild child.
-The old oak tree had been on my mind for so long so actually being there felt like meeting a character from a favourite fairy-tale!
+Finding the White Leaved Oak was an adventure, and there is something about going on adventures, no matter how big or small, that brings my inner wild child spirit to life.
+The ancient oak tree had been on my mind for so long, so actually being there felt like meeting a character from a favourite fairy-tale!

 How many adventures are waiting for us, just around the corner?

 I can tell you this – I will never be too old for magic-tree-finding-adventures!

 A few days ago, I returned to White Leaved Oak for another visit and spent half the day there.
 Trees are like people, it takes time to get to know them.
 When you spend time with a tree and really open your senses, then the tree may speak to you in one way or another.
 White Leaved Oak gave me a song that I will always carry with me and sing to remember.

 Thank you White Leaved Oak.
 It has been an honour to meet you and sing your songs.
 And thank you for leading me to Malvern!
 Here I have found some wonderful new friends and storytelling connections.
 Would have loved to stay longer but now the road beckons me on to the Forest of Dean...